 Implementing the Internet of Things

 The Internet of Things will continue to revolutionize the way of doing business across every industry, but the transition will not be easy.
-Companies who choose to implement the IoT will face many challenges.
-They will encounter resistance to change from their own organization, their vendors and their clients.
-There will be obstacles to overcome from a security standpoint, including physical security and cyber-threat.
+Companies that choose to implement the IoT will face many challenges.
+They will encounter resistance to change from their own organization, vendors, and clients.
+There will be obstacles to overcome from a security standpoint, including physical security and cyberthreats.
 The companies will need to be flexible as best practices, standards, and regulations evolve.
-Organization structures will change, processes will be re-designed, and budgets will be re-allocated to support the IoT.
+Organization structures will change, processes will be redesigned, and budgets will be reallocated to support the IoT.
 While there are advantages to adoption, companies should look to outside resources for assistance in change and implementation management.